Celtic Sea Salt

 Coarse Celtic Sea Salt

 If you’ve checked the price, you probably noticed that coarse Celtic Sea Salt, otherwise known as “light gray” Celtic Salt, is nearly half the price of the fine ground Celtic Salt.
 We take advantage of this price difference and generally buy the coarse stuff.
 It’s easy to add to soups and almost any liquidy recipe.
-The only liquidy food I don’t add coarse salt to is gravy, because I’ve discovered that it doesn’t disolve well in fatty liquids.
+The only liquidy food I don’t add coarse salt to is gravy, because I’ve discovered that it doesn’t dissolve well in fatty liquids.

 A mortar and pestle or suribachi makes quick work of grinding coarse salt so you can use it in baking too.
 (And kids think this is great fun!)

-And for adding salt at the table, we use the Kyocera salt grinder (pictured at left).
+And for adding salt at the table, we use the Kyocera salt grinder (pictured at right).
 (The same ceramic grinder comes in black too, which is nice for fresh cracked pepper at the table.)
 It’s very important that you use a ceramic salt grinder because natural salts don’t have additives to keep them from absorbing moisture, and the moisture in Celtic Salt will quickly corrode a salt grinder that has metal parts.
 We’ve used our salt grinder for at least 3 years now, and even with 5 children handling it regularly, we haven’t had any problems with it.
 (Haven’t broken it either – it’s pretty tough glass!)

 One more reason to use the coarse Celtic Salt: it’s more moist than the fine ground version.
 Because moisture locks in some of the minerals, the coarse salt retains a slightly higher amount of minerals than fine ground Celtic Salt.